MayHarryWang/CSSR-tool/README.md

 CSSR-tool converts all source CSSR messages into one text file.
 The file accumulates QZSS MADOCA, Galileo HAS and BDS-3 B2b messages with its corresponding GPS time, PRN number and HEX code.
 It can be utilized as an input of coorperative CSSR-PPP.
 Users can arbitrarily select which service should be included in the output text file.

-Note: Users must input SBF file to run the software; however, the PocketSDR file is optional.
-Besides, this package also supports message contents display.
-Please refer to the options below.

 <img src="image/SSR_Tool.png" width=100%>

 --------------------------------------------------------------------------------